DOSull/Geographical-Computing/README.md

 #### GISC 420 T1 2021
-# GISC 420 Emerging Topics in GIScience: Geographical Computing
+# GISC 420 Geographical Computing
 Recent years have seen the (re)emergence of programmatic approaches to geographical information science and the de-emphasis of established desktop 'GIS' packages, both in research settings and in the commercial world.
 This class introduces the Python programming language and the Python geospatial ecosystem to prepare students for conducting research in this new context.

 <!-- # Important!